ehmicky/autoserver/docs/authorization.md

 Readonly attributes cannot be modified.
 Trying to do so won't report any error, but the attribute value will not change.

-They can be specified using `attribute.readonly`, e.g.:
+They can be specified using `attribute.readonly`.

 ```yml
 collections: